xiaosaiyao/epiregulon.book/docs/hematopoeisis.mae.md

 ```

 ```
-## Using a logFC cutoff of 0.2 for class B for direction equal to any
+## Using a cutoff of 0.21 for class B for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0.4 for class CD4.M for direction equal to any
+## Using a cutoff of 0.43 for class CD4.M for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0.4 for class CD4.N for direction equal to any
+## Using a cutoff of 0.42 for class CD4.N for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0.2 for class CLP for direction equal to any
+## Using a cutoff of 0.22 for class CLP for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0.3 for class Erythroid for direction equal to any
+## Using a cutoff of 0.3 for class Erythroid for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0.2 for class GMP for direction equal to any
+## Using a cutoff of 0.22 for class GMP for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0.8 for class Mono for direction equal to any
+## Using a cutoff of 0.8 for class Mono for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0.4 for class NK for direction equal to any
+## Using a cutoff of 0.44 for class NK for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0.1 for class pDC for direction equal to any
+## Using a cutoff of 0.14 for class pDC for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0.3 for class PreB for direction equal to any
+## Using a cutoff of 0.25 for class PreB for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0.2 for class Progenitor for direction equal to any
+## Using a cutoff of 0.19 for class Progenitor for direction equal to any
 ```

 ## Visualizing TF activities